-If a student with special needs is capable of using the same transportation services as nondisabled students, special education law does not require transportation to be listed as a related service in the Individual Educational Program (IEP).
+If a student with special needs is capable of using the same transportation services as nondisabled students, special education law does not require transportation to be listed as a related service in the individual educational program (IEP).

-It must be decided on an individualized basis whether or not a special education student or one with a disability requires transportation as a related serviced in order to receive a free appropriate public education (FAPE).
-If a student with a disability requires transportation as a related service, the school district must provide it.
+It must be decided on an individualized basis whether or not a special education student or one with a disability requires transportation as a related service in order to receive a free appropriate public education (FAPE).
+If a student with a disability requires transportation as a related service, the School District must provide it.

-Homeless children, those in foster care and those with a disruption in their education as defined in New Mexico statue shall be afforded transportation as indicated in related policies.
-Transportation for homeless students and foster children to their school liaison or contact person for those students.
-If additional costs are incurred for this service reference 6.41.4.9 NMAC for alternative sources of funding.
+Homeless children, those in foster care and those with a disruption in their education as defined in New Mexico statute shall be afforded transportation as indicated in related policies.
+Transportation for homeless students and foster children to their school of enrollment, if it is the school of origin, will be arranged as needed by the school liaison or contact person for those students.
+If additional costs are incurred for this service reference 6.41.4.9 I NMAC for alternative sources of funding.

-A representative of the district's transportation services or the transportation provider shall be afforded the opportunity to participate in the development of the transportation service required as a part of any of the following student groups:
+A representative of the District's transportation services or the transportation provider shall be afforded the opportunity to participate in the development of the transportation service required as a part of any of the following student groups:

-- Those with an Individual Educational Program (IEP) stipulating the requirement of transportation services. - Those with health management plans in need of special transportation. - Those with 504 accommodation plans. - Homeless students, foster care students and those with disruption in their education to their school of origin or enrollment as necessary.
+- Those with an individual educational program (IEP) stipulating the requirement of transportation services, - Those with health management plans in need of special transportation, - Those with 504 accommodation plans, - Homeless students, foster care students and those with disruption in their education to their school of origin or enrollment as necessary.